For Uber and Uber Eats drivers, Quest, Boost, and Surge bonuses can help your earnings climb into the upper tier—$25+ per hour.

 Promotions are more common in larger, busier cities.
 So if you’re in a smaller city, don’t be surprised if you don’t see many opportunities.

-Is there a way to get more Quest and promotion offers?
+Is there a way to get more promotion offers?

 Currently, there is no reliable way to guarantee that you will get more Quest offers from Uber.

-Some drivers noticed that taking a long break from driving or delivering might prompt the app to send you more promos, but taking a break isn’t a great option if you can’t afford to take a break.
+Some drivers noticed that taking a long break from driving or delivering might prompt the app to send you more promos, but taking a break isn’t a good option if you can’t afford the break.

 To make sure you don’t miss any opportunities, check the app regularly and turn on all notifications so you don’t miss any opportunities.